platformsh/platformsh-docs/docs/src/define-routes/https.md

 For Platform.sh projects, it involves a [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).

-If you include them in your [routes definition](./_index.md), Platform.sh checks that both the `example.platform.sh` and `www.example.platform.sh` domains are pointing to your project.
+If you include them in your [routes definition](./_index.md), Platform.sh checks that both the `example.com` and `www.example.com` domains are pointing to your project.
 The certificate also encompasses both these domains.
 See more information about [custom domains](../domains/steps/_index.md).